-Cannabis has also been shown to be effective at lowering neuropathic pain that traditional treatment was unable to manage (Wilsey, et al., 2013).
-In one study, cancer patients with intractable pain who had previously and unsuccessfully tried to manage their discomfort with opioids saw significant reductions in pain levels after being treated with cannabis containing both THC and CBD after two weeks (Johnson, et al., 2010).
+Cannabis has also been shown to be effective at lowering neuropathic pain that traditional treatment was unable to manage 20.
+In one study, cancer patients with intractable pain who had previously and unsuccessfully tried to manage their discomfort with opioids saw significant reductions in pain levels after being treated with cannabis containing both THC and CBD for two weeks6.

 Weight loss due to nausea and a loss of appetite are common side effects of cancer treatment.
-However, THC has shown to significantly stimulate appetite in patients that have cachexia related to cancer (Nelson, Walsh, Deeter & Sheehan, 1994) (Jatoi, et al., 2002) (Nauck & Klaschik, 2004).
-In addition, patients treated with THC have a larger appetite and report that food “tastes better” (Brisbois, et al., 2011).
+However, THC has shown to significantly stimulate appetite in patients that have cachexia related to cancer 5,11,12.
+In addition, patients treated with THC have a larger appetite and report that food “tastes better”1.
 The ability to stimulate appetite in cancer patients is significant in helping to prevent wasting syndrome related to cancer treatments.

-A survey study analyzing the effects of cannabis in 131 cancer patients after six to eight weeks of treatment found significant improvements in all of the measured cancer-related symptoms, which included nausea, vomiting, mood disorders, fatigue, weight loss, anorexia, constipation, sexual function, sleep disorders, itching, and pain (Bar-Sela, et al., 2013).
-Patients treated with THC also experience higher quality sleep and relaxation (Brisbois, et al., 2011).
-The National Cancer Institute, an organization run by the U.S. Department of Health and Human Services, currently recognizes cannabis as an effective treatment for providing relief of a number of symptoms associated with cancer, including pain, nausea and vomiting, anxiety, and loss of appetite.
+A survey study analyzing the effects of cannabis in 131 cancer patients after six to eight weeks of treatment found significant improvements in all of the measured cancer-related symptoms, which included nausea, vomiting, mood disorders, fatigue, weight loss, anorexia, constipation, sexual function, sleep disorders, itching, and pain2.
+Patients treated with THC also experience higher quality sleep and relaxation1.
+The National Cancer Institute, an organization run by the U.S. Department of Health and Human Services, currently recognizes cannabis as an effective treatment for providing relief of a number of symptoms associated with cancer, including pain, nausea and vomiting, anxiety, and loss of appetite3.

 States That Have Approved Medical Marijuana for Cancer

 Nearly all states with medical marijuana laws have approved cannabis specifically for the treatment of cancer.
-These states include: Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, Ohio, Oregon, Pennsylvania, Rhode Island, Vermont and Washington.
+These states include: Alaska, Arkansas, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, Vermont and Washington.